-Limit of Quantitation (LOQ) - The LOQ is used to establish intra-laboratory bias to assess the performance of the measurement system at the lower limits of analysis.
-The laboratory will analyze a calibration standard (if applicable) at the LOQ specified in Table A7.
+Limit of Quantitation (LOQ) - The laboratory will analyze a calibration standard (if applicable) at the LOQ specified in Table A7.1.
 An LOQ will be verified annually for each matrix and analyte on each instrument.
 Additionally, LOQs may be verified using the analyst's best professional judgment whenever a significant change in instrument response is observed or expected (i.e. after preventative maintenance, major repair or unusual responses are observed.)

-Calibrations including the standard at the LOQ listed in Table A7 will meet the calibration requirements of the analytical method or corrective action will be implemented.
+Calibrations including the standard at the LOQ listed in Table A7.1 will meet the calibration requirements of the analytical method or corrective action will be implemented.

 LOQ Check Standard - An LOQ check sample consists of a sample matrix (e.g., deionized water, sand, commercially available tissue) free from the analytes of interest spiked with verified known amounts of analytes or a material containing known and verified amounts of analytes.
 It is used to establish intra-laboratory bias to assess the performance of the measurement system at the lower limits of analysis.
-The LOQ check sample is spiked into the sample matrix at a level less than or near the LOQ specified in Table A7.
+The LOQ check sample is spiked into the sample matrix at a level less than or near the LOQ specified in Table A7.1.
 The LOQ check sample will be verified annually for each matrix and analyte on each instrument.
 Additionally, LOQ check samples may be verified using the analyst's best professional judgment whenever a significant change in instrument response is observed or expected (i.e. after preventative maintenance, major repair or unusual responses are observed.)
 If it is determined that samples have exceeded the high range of the calibration curve, samples should be diluted or run on another curve.
-For samples run on batches with calibration curves that do not include the LOQ specified in Table A7, a check sample will be run at the low end of the calibration curve.
+For samples run on batches with calibration curves that do not include the LOQ specified in Table A7.1, a check sample will be run at the low end of the calibration curve.